EXCLUSIVE-EU in talks with Moderna, BioNtech, CureVac to secure possible COVID vaccines - sources

 By Francesco Guarascio

-BRUSSELS, July 17 (Reuters) - The European Union is negotiating advance purchase deals of potential COVID-19 vaccines with drugmakers Moderna MRNA.O, Sanofi SASY.PA and Johnson & Johnson JNJ.N and biotech firms BioNtech BNTX.O and CureVac, two EU sources told Reuters.
+BRUSSELS, July 17 (Reuters) - The European Union is negotiating advance purchase deals of potential COVID-19 vaccines with drugmakers Moderna MRNA.O, Sanofi SASY.PA and Johnson & Johnson JNJ.Nas well as biotech firms BioNtech BNTX.O and CureVac, two EU sources told Reuters.

 The information on the ongoing talks was shared by the European Commission, the EU executive arm, with EU health ministers at a meeting in Berlin on Thursday, the sources said.

-The multiple talks confirm the bloc's more assertive stance on procuring potential COVID-19 shots and drugs after Washington's early moves in securing promising treatments and vaccines.
+The multiple talks confirm the bloc's more assertive stance on procuring potential COVID-19 shots and drugs after early U.S. moves in securing promising treatments and vaccines.

-"We are in talk with several companies on possible COVID-19 vaccines," a spokesman for the EU Commission told Reuters on Friday, declining to comment on specific firms as negotiations were confidential.
+"We are in talk with several companies on possible COVID-19 vaccines," a spokesman for the Commission saidon Friday, declining to comment on specific firms as negotiations were confidential.

 More than 150 possible vaccines are being developed and tested around the world to try to stop the pandemic.
 Of 23 in human clinical trials, at least three are in final Phase III testing - including candidates from China's Sinopharm and Sinovac Biotech SVA.O and AstraZeneca and Oxford University.